urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/03 Enums.md

   If an enum has no constructor declaration, a default constructor is provided by the compiler Enums cannot be instantiated, as their instances are created automatically by the JVM,
-    but the JVM will use the constructor from the enum declaration
+    but the JVM will use the constructor from the enum declaration Unlike a regular java class, you cannot access a non-final static field from an enum's constructor.

 Certain Enum members may override methods public enum Vehicle {